keikhcheung/keikhcheung.github.io/_posts/blog/2019-03-29-42-hours-of-co-living-with-bots-quirky-and-jolly.md

 As we develop a close bond with digital entities——be it for work’s or entertainment’s sake——we also experience some drawbacks.
 Amongst all, health problems come first.
 We all learn from school that it is not healthy to sit in front of a screen for hours or to use our smartphone in bed.
 We are advised against it but we continue to adopt the latest gadget released, sticking to them until we feel physical pain.

 It is not enough just to know the risks but to act to prevent or resolve them.
 On this, Dasha Ilina brought us to action.
 In her workshop, I explored how to prevent back and shoulder pain from bad posture in the workplace.
-I experimented with easily available materials such as cardboard, rubbish bags and rubber gloves, built a *back pain killer* prototype, tested it and iterated on the design.
+I experimented with easily available materials such as cardboard, rubbish bags and rubber gloves, built a <mark>back pain killer</mark> prototype, tested it and iterated on the design.
 It was a lot of fun!

 <div class="o-grid" markdown="1">
 <div class="o-grid__col o-grid__col--1-3-m" markdown="1">